francescoalemanno/KissABC.jl/README.md

 ![plots of the Inference Results](images/inf_normaldist.png "Inference Results") we can see that the algorithm has correctly inferred both parameters, this exact recipe will work for much more complicated models and simulations, with some tuning.

-## Details
-This package currently implements 4 algorithms whose details can be found in Docs

-1. `ABC` this is a standard rejection algorithm, you can find examples in `test/runtests.jl`
-1. `ABCSMCPR` this is the sequential monte carlo algorithm by Drovandi et al. 2011, you can find an examples in `test/runtests.jl`
-1. `ABCDE` this is the population monte carlo algorithm based on differential evolution by B.M.
-Turner 2012, you can find an examples in `test/runtests.jl`
-1. `KABCDE` this is the kernel sequential monte carlo algorithm based on differential evolution by B.M.
-Turner 2012, you can find an examples in `test/runtests.jl`